 • Use coupons: Though it may not seem like it’ll make a huge difference, using coupons or grocery store rebates can help make every cent count.
 Be sure to do some comparison shopping before you hit the checkout counter.
 Even with discounts, you may still come out ahead with generic or store-brand versions.

-• Embrace meal planning: Making plans can help you estimate your food costs for the week and ensure you only purchase items you need.
+• Embrace meal planning: Making meal plans can help you estimate your food costs for the week and ensure you only purchase items you need.

 Recommended: Does Buying in Bulk Save Money?